Run Service

 (Optional) Defines the JSON file that contains additional parameters.

-If annotation is enabled for the Active network category, you must also provide an annotation to justify your action.
+If annotation is enabled for the Active network category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

-The following table describes the parameters that you can specify in the configuration file:
+The following table describes additional parameters that you can specify in the configuration file:

 Parameter